tomgxz/Kraken/REPORT.md

 #### Adding Sections to the Editor

   The next step was to be able to add a selected section to the editor.
 When the modal is being populated with elements, they are each given click event listeners.
-These will use the functions `stripPreviewTags` and `addSection`, along with the `addSectionModal_hide` function to close the modal.
+These will use the functions `stripPreviewTags` and `addSection`, along with the `addSectionModal_hide` function, to close the modal.

   After completing this, I added the event listener functionality to sections and elements in the editor.